rstraub/rstraub.github.io/_drafts/must-read-books-for-software-developers.md

 ## 📝 Summary
 Reading is one of the best ways to skyrocket your career.
 The problem however, is to read the right books.
 This way you get the most "bang for your buck".

-Though this list is by no means exhaustive, I hope it helps you focus your reading efforts.
-Who knows, you might find a career-changing book in there, like I did!
+Though this list is by no means exhaustive, but I believe it contains some of the most essential titles out there.
+Who knows, you might find a career-changing book in there, just like I did!

 _Which books made a big impact on your career?
 Is the list missing a title?
 Share your thoughts in the comments below!_